-As such, Gwen’s next step was to hold a series of workshops and interviews with process owners (from business and functional areas), to scope and prioritise processes for detailed process mapping and procedure writing, using Gluu.
+As such, Gwen’s next step was to hold a series of workshops and interviews with process owners (from business and functional areas), to the scope and prioritise processes for detailed process mapping and procedure writing, using Gluu.

 The goal of these workshops was to gather enough information to enable Gwen to:

 - Construct the “Manage Company” high-level Value Chain of all functions across the organisation, including Support processes.
-A lower level process architecture.
+A lower-level process architecture.

 - Identify and define Sub-processes within each functional area (referred to as Level 1 & Level 2 Node Trees)

 - Identify an exhaustive list of procedures under each subprocess node